 Key Beck, Streetvibes Layout Manager

-Key Beck is an adjunct instructor at the University of Cincinnati.
-Key’s research focuses on gender, identity and sexuality in contemporary urban environment and popular culture.
 As a cultural artist, community activist, and facilitator, Key has worked throughout Cincinnati in various capacities including leadership and partnership positions with Oyler School, the Urban Appalachian Council, Cincinnati Human Relations Commission, AmeriCorps, the University of Cincinnati, and Mercy Neighborhood Ministries.
 Key holds a B.A. degree in French Language and Literature, with a specialization in French business and psychology and an M.A. degree in Anthropology from the University of Cincinnati.
 Key is an avid runner and cyclist (also vegan), and promotes health and wellness through volunteerism and community activism.
 Key is Safe Zone Ally Certified and promotes safe and inclusive spaces in the community and workplace.
+As an instructor at the University of Cincinnati, Key’s research has focused on gender, identity and sexuality in contemporary urban environments and popular culture.